razorpay/blade/rfcs/2022-04-09-accessibility.md

 #### Content Only Hidden From Assistive Technology <!-- omit in toc -->

-Finally, we may want to display elements on the screen but make sure they are not accessible through screen readers, for example you may have a decorative <Icon\/> component which don't need to be announced to the screen readers,
+Finally, we may want to display elements on the screen but make sure they are not accessible through screen readers, for example you may have a decorative `<Icon />` component which don't need to be announced to the screen readers.

 In such scenarios we can use the `aria-hidden` attribute: